thebiggive/claimbot/Readme.md

     docker-compose run --rm app composer run claimbot:claim

+## Service dependency notes

+### Queues and locking

+Because the live SQS queues are FIFO they guarantee at-most-once delivery of a given message.
+So even if something unexpected happened it should not be possible for the same messages to be double-claimed.
+For this reason and to benefit from the simplicity of using Symfony Messenger's `:consume` command directly instead of writing our own, we don't have explicit run-once locks via Symfony Lock or similar in this app.

 ## Running HMRC's Local Test Service

 This readme primarily assumes a *nix environment.
 HMRC's own documentation is for Windows and some of the workarounds